Questions about Online Learning and Student Services

-- Pre-session: Four weeks immediately after spring finals
+- 1st four-week session: four weeks immediately after spring finals

-- Regular session: Eight weeks in middle of summer
+- Eight Week session: Eight weeks in middle of summer

-- 1st four-week session: first half of the regular session
+- 2nd four-week session: first half of the eight-week session

-- 2nd four- week session: second half of the regular session
+- 3rd four-week session: second half of the eight-week session

 The pace for each course is already established, and you will want to check for updates each day.
 Our online courses follow the same timeline as their face-to-face counterparts.
 You can schedule accordingly and work ahead as assignments are announced, but you must meet your course deadlines to receive full credit.